KittyGiraudel/site/_posts/2013-01-21-less-puzzle.md

 }
 ```

-I struggled about one hour on this and couldn't make it work.
+I struggled about one hour on this and couldn’t make it work.
 All my respect to the one who will find the solution.

 Good luck!